jfarschman/fvtt-scripting/README.md

 # fvtt-scripting
 I'm learning scripting for Foundry VTT
 * Apply Aura - Uses Sequencer to apply a small set of curated J2BA effects on tokens
+* Khul Powers - Azarr Khul is pulling powers from the FANE
+* Khul Protections - Azarr Khul applies a protective shield to himself.
 * Light a Torch - Checks if you have one available and then lights it... illuminating the scene around you.
+* Magical Field - Apply magical field around a target.
 * Raging Dwarf - Manages homebrew condition where a magical item invigorates a character with rage, strength etc.
 * Random Actor - Pick a random actor from those selected.
 * Wisdom Save - Offers a wisdom saving throw to selected players.